-The dilemmas that museum directors face when making decisions of how best to invest their limited resources in digital strategy, remind me of the early days of web strategy.
-Back in the mid-nineties, when businesses were rapidly launching their first websites, they knew that they had to be on the web, but were never quite sure why.
-Of course the web has matured a lot since then.
-Today the basic benefits of web presence, internet marketing, search engine optimization, and basic eCommerce are more fully understood.
-On the other hand, the pace of digital change, and the availability of an ever expanding set of possibilities, continues to make digital strategy complex.
+Museums face tough decisions in determining how best to invest their limited resources in digital strategy.
+The pace of digital change, and the availability of an ever expanding set of possibilities, continues to make digital strategy complex.
 And applying digital strategy, in the context of a museum website, is one of the more difficult puzzles to solve!
 Museums know they need to invest in digital strategy, but why exactly, and to what end?
 Lack of clarity in connecting purpose with strategy is evocative of the nineties.

 Possibilities Meet Realities

 I think that the disconnect between museums and their digital strategies is due, in part, to how exciting it is to work on a museum project.
 The possibilities for museum websites are amazingly expansive.
 Museum collections are extensive, and every piece is inherently interesting.
 The wealth of knowledge resident in museum institutions runs deep.
 Curating these collections (in real life) requires specialized skill and knowledge—and curating for the web opens up even more opportunities.

 But museum websites are also among the most frustrating sites to build.
 That’s because their profound potential is always tethered to real-world limitations (of both time and money).
 And so the delta between the potential and the possibilities, of museum websites in particular, is wider than most.
 The gap between what can be imagined and what can realistically be developed, produces a tension of wistfulness.
 We’re always aware of what could be, and maybe someday will be, but alas, probably not today.